cowprotocol/cow-sdk/src/trading/README.md

 ### postLimitOrder

-This function is simpler than the `postSwapOrder` function, because it doesn't require a quote.
+This main difference between this function and `postSwapOrder` is that here you need to specify both sell and buy amounts.

 You need to provide the following parameters:
  - `kind` - the order kind (sell/buy)